 This is a problem that won’t fix itself so we’re implementing a stepped plan and making a start.

-We’ve divided Pembrokeshire into 88 project areas to give service providers the opportunity to quote for connecting businesses and homes to full fibre.
+We’ve divided Pembrokeshire into 88 project areas to give broadband infrastructure providers the opportunity to quote for connecting businesses and homes to full fibre.

 It’s a big financial commitment and we’re working hard with all our partners to make it happen for everybody.